swag-bi/swag/docs/index.md

 Furthermore, non-MD data can be rendered accessible to MD analysis via superimposition of MD schemas.

 There is a variety of users who may be interested in conducting MD analysis over LOD sources, e.g., ordinary people and non-governmental organizations.
-Although there have been efforts to represent MD data over LOD, e.g., QB4OLAP, there is still a lack of tools that allow the MD analysis of these data.
 Users who are willing to make MD analysis of LOD sources face various obstacles.
 First, prospective users are likely to lack technical skills to conduct an analysis, e.g., dealing with RDF and SPARQL.
 Second, these user are also unlikely to have the sufficient analytical domain knowledge to know which analytical processes can be interesting or sense-making.